githedgehog/control-usb-root/README.md

 * `images/` - this directory contains a file, `efi.img`.
 That file is placed inside the root of the iso which is what allows us to boot an iso from a UEFI based system. `efi.img` is not expected to changed often.
-It is created via `efi_img_iso9660` in the `gen-control-usb-root.sh` the function is not run in the normal course of execution and is activated via flag.
+It is created via `efi_img_iso9660` in the `gen-control-usb-root.sh` the function is run in the normal course of execution.
 * `flatcar_production*` - these files are release artifacts downloaded from flatcar.org
 * `boot` - directory containing files needed to boot flatcar.
 This is generated